Online casino performance indicators: main difference between GGR and NGR

 So assume the sum total of all player wagers on BigBet casino in the year 2022 was $37 million, and the sum total of all player winnings was $23 million.
 In that case, BigBet’s GGR was $14 million.

+This is where you can really see the advantage of aggregators.
 When entering a contract with a game provider independently, you’ll sign over a portion of your monthly GGR to the provider.

 If you wind up owing half your revenue to your game providers before you’ve even started to account for the other costs associated with running a business, you’re in deep trouble.
+With an aggregator, however, you sign a single contract — and pay a single fee — for access to thousands of games from dozens of providers.

 What is NGR?

-Net gaming revenue takes a few more factors into account
+Net gaming revenue takes a few more factors into account.

-Here’s the formula: A - B - C - D = NGR
+Here’s the formula: NGR = A - B - C - D

 Where: